- Small class sizes and low student-faculty ratio

-To accomplish its mission the Nursing Department has established nine goals or program outcomes:
+To accomplish its mission the Nursing Department has established eleven goals or program outcomes:

-- Effectively utilize the nursing process to diagnose and treat actual and potential health problems of clients in a variety of health care settings.
+- Effectively use nursing knowledge, process, and skills to prevent, diagnose, and treat actual and potential health problems of clients in a variety of health care settings.

-- Base professional decisions on rationale derived from knowledge of the liberal arts and sciences as well as from nursing arts and science from a regional, national and global perspective.
+- Base clinical decisions on rationale derived from knowledge from the liberal arts and sciences, as well as from nursing arts and sciences.

 - Communicate effectively in the various interactions required of a beginning professional nurse.